kyverno/kyverno/test/conformance/chainsaw/generate/foreach/clusterpolicy/clone/sync/cpol-clone-list-sync-update-source/README.md

 ## Expected Behavior

 1. trigger the standard policy, expect a secret `foreach-cpol-clone-list-sync-delete-source-target-ns-1/mysecret-1` to be cloned.
-2. update the source secret, expect changes to be reverted to the cloned secret `foreach-cpol-clone-list-sync-delete-source-target-ns-1/mysecret-1`.
+2. update the source secret, expect changes to be synced to the cloned secret `foreach-cpol-clone-list-sync-delete-source-target-ns-1/mysecret-1`.

 ## Reference Issue(s)